The March Violets: Reformation and subsequent activity

-On October 7 2022, the band announced on a new website that they were having a reunion for tours and new recordings in 2023/24.
-The reunion lineup is Rosie Garland, Tom Ashton and William Faith, all survivors from their previous live activity in 2015.
+On 7 October 2022, the band announced on a new website that they were having a reunion for tours and new recordings in 2023/24.
+The reunion lineup is Rosie Garland, Tom Ashton, William Faith, all survivors from their previous live activity in 2015.
+In January 2024 it was announced on Facebook that William Faith had left the band and was replaced by Mat Thorpe on bass and vocals.